springernature/halfpipe/docs/adr/0002-task-cache-volumes.md

 ## Context

 Concourse has [task caches](https://concourse-ci.org/tasks.html#task-caches) to save state between runs of the same task on the same worker.
+This can greatly speed up tasks - making users happy, and reduce load - making operators happy. win win.

 ## Decision